Newsflash Cal-OSHA Wants Employers To Know It’s Hot

 During the summer months’ employers are required to monitor the weather and keep their employees aware of the extreme heat.

-As a Cal-OSHA Consultant, we strongly recommend that every employer in the state of California comply with all of the Cal-OSHA Standards.
+As a Consulting Service, we strongly recommend that every company in the state of California comply with all of the Cal-OSHA Standards.
 This would include having a formally written Heat Illness and Injury Prevention Program.

 Failing to comply with your company’s safety policies will result in fines and penalties.
 Cal-OSHA fines have gone up about 80% this year and going forward, so it is cheaper to comply than not.